adr1enbe4udou1n/express-boilerplate/README.md

 Express app initialization (routes, middlewares, etc.).

 * `hbs.js`
-Handlerbars settings with his helpers (extend, block, active_route, etc.), feel free to add everything you want.
+Handlerbars settings with his helpers (extend, block, active_route, etc.), feel free to add any custom helpers.

 * `gulpfile.js`
 Traditional Gulpfile, now only used for server-side livereload support, which can only working with good reliability thanks to Gulp.
 Assets are now entirely managed by Webpack.